Best Known For

 Answer questions and see how you rank against other players.Play Now

-Alfred Nobel was on born October 21, 1833, in Stockholm, Sweden.
-As a young man, he worked at his father's arms factory.
+Born on October 21, 1833, in Stockholm, Sweden, Alfred Nobel worked at his father's arms factory as a young man.
 Intellectually curious, he went on to experiment with chemistry and explosives.
 In 1864, a deadly explosion killed his younger brother.
 Deeply affected, Nobel developed a safer explosive: dynamite.
-Nobel used his vast fortune to establish the Nobel Prizes.
+Nobel used his vast fortune to establish the Nobel Prizes, which has come to be known for awarding the greatest achievements throughout the world.
+He died of a stroke in 1896.

 Alfred left Russia at the age of 18.
 After spending a year in Paris studying chemistry, he moved to the United States.
 After five years, he returned to Russia and began working in his father's factory making military equipment for the Crimean War.
 In 1859, at the war's end, the company went bankrupt.
 The family moved back to Sweden, and Alfred soon began experimenting with explosives.
 In 1864, when Alfred was 29, a huge explosion in the family's Swedish factory killed five people, including Alfred's younger brother Emil.
 Dramatically affected by the event, Nobel set out to develop a safer explosive.
 In 1867, he patented a mixture of nitroglycerin and an absorbent substance, producing what he named "Dynamite."